-After your guided tour of the site, we will begin our 2-hour walk downhill to the village of Lamay (2800 MASL – 9186 FASL) by the Urumbamba River in the Sacred Valley where a bus will be waiting to take you back to your hotel in Cusco.
+After your guided tour of the site and lunch, we will begin our 40-minutes walk downhill to the village of Lamay (2800 MASL – 9186 FASL) by the Urumbamba River in the Sacred Valley where a bus will be waiting to take you back to your hotel in Cusco.

 We want to make your trip to Peru as memorable and as easy as possible.
 In this section, you will find speedy answers to all those questions you had about Huchuy Qosqo Trek 2 Days in one place.
 Please read the following information carefully – it will help you with any questions about our services.